 The iPhone Naked Case

 If your dad uses an iPhone, then this case is the best thing that has ever happened to his phone.
 This is a very thin, clear casing that he can fit his iPhone into.
 He can touch his iPhone screen right through the case.
 As such, once fitted on, the case is a permanent fixture.
 For only $35, you can impress your dad and have him impress his friends with it.
-You can find some Christmas gifts for tech loving dads 2014 through this link.

 The Pantman F5 Pant Press